-The 2017 Subordinate Bonds are being offered when, as and if issued and accepted by the Underwriters, subject to prior sale, withdrawal or modification of the offer without notice, to certain legal matters being passed upon by Dilworth Paxson LLP, of Philadelphia, Pennsylvania, Bond Counsel, and to certain other conditions.
-Certain legal matters will be passed upon for the Underwriters by Eckert Seamans Cherin & Mellott, LLC and Ahmad Zaffarese LLC, each of Philadelphia, Pennsylvania, Co-Counsel for the Underwriters.
+The 2017 Subordinate Bonds are being offered when, as and if issued and accepted by the Underwriters, subject to prior sale, withdrawal or modification of the offer without notice, to certain legal matters being passed upon by Dilworth Paxson LLP, Philadelphia, Pennsylvania, and Turner Law, P.C., Philadelphia, Pennsylvania, Co-Bond Counsel, and to certain other conditions.
+Certain legal matters will be passed upon for the Underwriters by Eckert Seamans Cherin & Mellott, LLC, Philadelphia, Pennsylvania, and Ahmad Zaffarese LLC, Philadelphia, Pennsylvania, Co-Counsel for the Underwriters.
 Certain legal matters will be passed upon for the Commission by its Chief Counsel, Doreen A. McCall, Esquire, and by Buchanan Ingersoll & Rooney PC, Pittsburgh, Pennsylvania, Disclosure Counsel to the Commission.
-It is anticipated that the 2017 Subordinate Bonds will be available for delivery in New York, New York on or about December 19, 2017.
+It is anticipated that the 2017 Subordinate Bonds will be available for delivery in New York, New York on or about November 30, 2017.